 She now cooks through “through the taste of memories”. “[Yeay] is the one who taught me how to cook my first [meal], which is going to be the dish I feature here every day.”

 That dish is kor, a “sweet and spicy” stew of pork, hard-boiled eggs, caramalised palm sugar, Kampot pepper (imported from Cambodia) and, usually, water.
 Lund subs in coconut water for the latter.
 “I came from a village that’s famous for coconuts, so it’s kind of in my blood,” she says.
 “Everything has to have coconut in it.”

-Another regular will be amok, a steamed fish curry (“our national dish,” says Lund) cooked and served in banana leaves.
+Another regular is amok, a steamed fish curry (“our national dish,” says Lund) cooked and served in banana leaves.
 “It’s so light and airy and super healthy,” says Lund.
 “It has zero oil, except for the coconut oil which comes from the coconut milk.”

-You can also expect a take on Cambodia’s traditional stuffed frogs – chicken wings packed with kroeung (a ubiquitous Cambodian spice paste) – and chicken and beef skewers.
+There's also a take on Cambodia’s traditional stuffed frogs – chicken wings packed with kroeung (a ubiquitous Cambodian spice paste) – and chicken and beef skewers.
 “It looks just like every other satay,” Lund says of the latter, “but it’s the flavour that represents Cambodia.”

-Lund plans to serve breakfast, too: a congee-like rice porridge called bor bor, banana fritters, and waffles with seasonal berries, coconut and vanilla ice-cream – “because I love eating ice cream for breakfast,” she says.
+Lund serves breakfast, too: a congee-like rice porridge called bor bor, banana fritters, and waffles with seasonal berries, coconut and vanilla ice-cream – “because I love eating ice cream for breakfast,” she says.

 “Most things we serve can be eaten for breakfast [though].
 In Cambodia we like to eat the same things for breakfast, lunch and dinner.”

 And while the shop’s branding might call this stuff “street food”, Lund says it’s all traditional home cooking.
 “It’s street food, it’s also in-home food … in Cambodia everything is kind of just one.”